 Select Urban Health Activities

-Survey of Primary Care Clinic in Manhattan: Dr. Weissman has studied the rates of psychiatric disorders and their detection and treatment in a primary care clinic serving a large Hispanic immigrant population.
+Survey of Primary Care Clinic in Manhattan'WHO : Dr. Weissman has studied the rates of psychiatric disorders and their detection and treatment in a primary care clinic serving a large Hispanic immigrant population.
+She is involved with the World Health Organization WHO in developed manuals for psychosocial interventions for low income countries.
+Her manual on Group interpersonal psychotherapy is available free on their web and she is working on a second for individual treatment in primary care.

 Select Global Activities

-Treatment of depression in Uganda , Uganda: Dr. Weissman has trained lay therapists in Uganda.
+Treatment of depression in Uganda and work with WHO, Uganda: Dr. Weissman has trained lay therapists in Uganda.
 She also developed a manual, treatment protocol, and was involved in conducting a successful clinical trial on treatment of depression.

 Cross National Rates of Psychiatric Disorders : Dr. Weissman completed an epidemiological comparison of rates of psychiatric disorders in 10 countries (US, Canada, Puerto Rico, France, West Germany, Italy, Lebanon, Taiwan, Korea, and New Zealand).